Koli0842/LiquidCtlAfterburnerPlugin/README.md

 Exit MSI Afterburner and delete `LiquidCtl.dll` you installed earlier.

-In the same folder delete `LiquidCtl.sys` and `LiquidCtl.dll.log` if they exist.
+In the same folder delete `LiquidCtl.dll.log` if they exist.
+You can clean up `Newtonsoft.Json.dll` aswell from the root folder aswell.

 ## License